Mintbase/Grants-Program/applications/partage-lock.md

 Partage allows property owners to make money by sharing their properties.
 It uses advanced smart locks that co-owners or temporary users can open easily with their smartphones, using NFC or Bluetooth signals.
 This system simplifies access control and monetization of shared properties.

 - **How does Partage integrate into the Mintbase / NEAR ecosystem?**
-Powered by the Mintbase templates, the Partage app utilizes Mintbase smart contracts to mint the access token and make market-available smart locks compatible with Near tokens.
-Our mission aligns with Mintbase's vision, answering the call for an application that facilitates the unlocking of gated content and exclusive unlockables on the NEAR ecosystem.
+Partage seamlessly integrates into the Mintbase/NEAR ecosystem by leveraging Mintbase smart contracts, crafted using their template, to mint access tokens.
+These tokens enable market-ready smart locks to be compatible with NEAR tokens.
+Our approach is in harmony with Mintbase’s vision, providing a practical application that enables the unlocking of exclusive content and gated access within the NEAR ecosystem, thereby enriching its functionality and user experience.

 - **Why is our team interested in creating this project?**
-Partage aims to contribute towards a better future by championing the sharing economy and optimizing resource allocation and functionality.
-Partage Lock achieves this by facilitating the monetization of idle assets through shared uses and encourages a shift towards responsible ownership to limit overproduction and overconsumption.
+Our team at Partage is driven by the goal of fostering a sustainable future through the promotion of the sharing economy.
+We focus on optimizing resource allocation and enhancing functionality.
+Partage Lock embodies this vision by enabling the efficient monetization of underutilized assets via shared usage.
+This initiative not only facilitates economic benefits but also advocates for responsible ownership and usage, aiming to reduce overproduction and overconsumption in our society.

-Our choice to build Partage on the NEAR Protocol reflects our commitment to sustainability and reliability.
-Partage’s vision for the web3 sharing economy actively supports social and sustainable goals by fostering a connected community centered around collaborative ownership economies.
-In alignment with Mintbase's vision, the platform is spearheading an innovative application on the Near blockchain, contributing to pushing utility NFTs to their next level by making unlockables and gated content easy for Near users.
+Our integration of Bluetooth technologies into Partage Lock ensures robust digital security, leveraging these widely used, reliable standards in modern smartphones.

-The use of NFC and Bluetooth technologies ensures heightened digital security for all since all standard smartphones on the market already use them.
+Choosing the NEAR Protocol for building Partage underscores our dedication to sustainability and reliability.
+This aligns with our vision for a web3 sharing economy that not only supports sustainable and social goals but also fosters a community centered around collaborative ownership.
+In sync with Mintbase's objectives, Partage pioneers an innovative application on the NEAR blockchain.
+We aim to advance the utility of NFTs by simplifying the use of unlockables and gated content, thus enhancing the experience for NEAR users and contributing to the evolution of blockchain technology in everyday applications.

 ### Project Details